Internal review requests procedure

 - advise the original decision-maker that a review request has been received, and

-- report the outcomes of each review to the original decision-maker with appropriate comment aimed at preventing a repetition of any error or unsatisfactory service that may have occurred.
+- report the outcomes of each review to the original decision-maker with comment aimed at preventing a repetition of any error.

 The Deputy Ombudsman will report to the Ombudsman Management Group on a six monthly basis regarding trends in internal reviews and performance.